 Douglas Fir and Mint Whipped Body Butter Recipe

 This recipe is also super easy to scale up or down for gift giving as well!
-You don’t even need to use the same essential oils which makes this recipe easy to personalize for friends and family.
+You don’t even need to use the same essential oils which make this recipe easy to personalize for friends and family.

 Although I have to say that douglas fir and peppermint smell pretty darn amazing.